Jayne Cortez

-Jayne Cortez (May 10, 1934 – December 28, 2012) was an African-American poet, activist, small press publisher and spoken-word performance artist whose voice is celebrated for its political, surrealistic and dynamic innovations in lyricism and visceral sound.
+Jayne Cortez (May 10, 1934 – December 28, 2012) was an African-American poet, activist, small press publisher and spoken-word performance artist.
 Her writing is part of the canon of the Black Arts Movement.
 She was married to jazz saxophonist Ornette Coleman from 1954 to 1964, and their son is jazz drummer Denardo Coleman.
 In 1975, Cortez married painter, sculptor, and printmaker Melvin Edwards, and they lived in Dakar, Senegal, and New York City.

 Biography

 Jayne Cortez was born Sallie Jayne Richardson on the Army base at Fort Huachuca, Arizona, on May 10, 1934.
 Her father was a career soldier who served in both world wars; her mother was a secretary.
-She is the second-born of three children with an older sister and a younger brother.
+Cortez was the second-born of three children, with an older sister and a younger brother.

 At the age of seven, she moved to Los Angeles, where she grew up in the Watts district.
 Young Jayne Richardson reveled in the jazz and Latin recordings that her parents collected.
 She studied art, music and drama in high school.
 Later she attended Compton Community College, but dropped out of her course work due to financial difficulties.[11]
 She took the surname Cortez, the maiden name of her Filipino maternal grandmother, early in her artistic career.

-In 1954, Cortez married jazz saxophonist Ornette Coleman when she was 18 years old.
+In 1954, Cortez married jazz saxophonist Ornette Coleman when she was 20 years old.
 Their son Denardo, born in 1956, began drumming with his father while still a child and devoted his adult life to collaborating with both parents in their respective careers.
 In 1964, Cortez divorced Coleman and founded the Watts Repertory Theater Company, of which she served as artistic director until 1970.

-Active in the struggle for Civil Rights, she collaborated with famous Civil Rights activist Fannie Lou Hamer and strongly advocated using art as a vehicle to push political causes, with her work being used to register black voters in Mississippi in the early 1960s.
-Upon reflecting on this time in a 1990 interview with D. H. Melhem, Cortez spoke of its influences on her work, saying: "Being unemployed and without food can make you very sad.
+Active in the struggle for civil rights, she collaborated with famous civil rights activist Fannie Lou Hamer and strongly advocated using art as a vehicle to push political causes, with her work being used to register black voters in Mississippi in the early 1960s.
+When reflecting on this time in a 1990 interview with D. H. Melhem, Cortez spoke of its influences on her work, saying: "Being unemployed and without food can make you very sad.
 But you weren't the problem.
 The problem existed before you knew there was a problem.
 The problem is the system, and you can organize, unify, and do something about the system.
 That's what I learned."
-She traveled through Europe and Africa, and moved to New York City in 1967.
+She traveled throughout Europe and Africa, and moved to New York City in 1967.